Conditional

 Bay's Theorem :

-Let $B_1, B_2,....., B_n$ be a collection of mutually disjoint events in the probability space $(\Omega, \tilde{A}, P[.])$ such that $\Omega = \cup_{j=1}^n B_j$ and $P[B_j]>0, j=1, 2,....., n.$
+Let B_1, B_2,....., B_n be a collection of mutually disjoint events in the probability space (\Omega, \tilde{A}, P[.]) such that \Omega = \cup_{j=1}^n B_j and P[B_j]>0, j=1, 2,....., n.

-Then for each $A \in \tilde{A}$ satisfying $P[A]>0$, we have
+Then for each A \in \tilde{A} satisfying P[A]>0, we have

-$P[B_k/A] = \frac{P[A/B_k]P[B_k] }{\sum_{j=1}^n P[A/B_j]P[B_j]}$, this is know as Bay's formulla.
+P[B_k/A] = \frac{P[A/B_k]P[B_k] }{\sum_{j=1}^n P[A/B_j]P[B_j]}, this is know as Bay's formulla.

 Proof: By the definition of conditional probability, we have

-$P[B_k/A]=\frac{P[B_kA}{P[A]}$ and $P[A/B_k]=\frac{P[AB_k]}{P[B_k]}$ with $P[A]>0$ and $P[B_k]>0$ ......(1)
+P[B_k/A]=\frac{P[B_kA}{P[A]} and P[A/B_k]=\frac{P[AB_k]}{P[B_k]} with P[A]>0 and P[B_k]>0 ......(1)

-Using these two, we obtain $P[B_k/A]=\frac{P[A/B_k]P[B_k]}{P[A]}$ ......(2)
+Using these two, we obtain P[B_k/A]=\frac{P[A/B_k]P[B_k]}{P[A]} ......(2)

 By a theorem of total probability, we have